2018 ASIT Program Register Here!

-The ASIT program is designed to develop leadership, discipline, and team skills in youth by having them take part in the management of the health and safety of our campers as well as understand and care for our animals.
-This program is by invitation only from previous campers that have demonstrated leadership and communication skills.
-During each session ASIT's will be learning problem-solving skills, developing self-confidence, and a desire to care for one another and our planet in a safe, fun-loving, and challenging environment.
+During each session ASITs will be learning problem-solving skills, developing self-confidence, and a desire to care for one another and our planet in a safe, fun-loving, and challenging environment.
 These goals are achieved by learning proper animal etiquette, creating great memories, modeling and expecting love and respect, developing relationships, assisting other campers in creating bonds, helping others to learn, and developing new skills in communication and diplomacy.
-This is a great opportunity for your child to garner life skills at an early age.
-It is also wonderful exposure and experience should your child wish to return to camp as a staff member or counselor.
+The ASIT Program is a great opportunity to garner life skills at an early age and to gain exposure and experience to one day be a staff member or counselor at camp.

-ASIT's are a privileged group of camper's that help in various functions around the camp.
+ASITs are a privileged group of camper's that help in various functions around the camp.
 They have their own lounge and are allowed to keep their electronics and cell phones while at camp.
-They will assist incoming campers to get registered and settled into their cabins as well as help taking care of the animals.
-On any given day you will find ASIT's helping in classes and courses, assisting campers navigating the camp, helping to set up and break down special events, participating in theme days, delivering mail, assisting the animal care staff in the various animal areas, assisting in the camp store, or keeping an ever watchful eye on the campers attending normal sessions.
-They are expected to follow the code of conduct for staff and display an aura of excitement and can-do attitudes.
+On any given day you will find ASITs helping in classes and courses, assisting campers navigating the camp, helping to set up and break down special events, participating in theme days, delivering mail, assisting the animal care staff in the various animal areas, assisting in the camp store, or keeping an ever watchful eye on the campers attending normal sessions.
+They are expected to follow camp's code of conduct, display an aura of excitement, and respect the rules of camp.

-No, the camp charges the same for the ASIT program as the normal attending fees.
+Tuition prices for the ASIT Program are the same as a regular camper session at Cub Creek Science Camp.
 However, it is suggested that you deposit $50-$100 extra into their store camp account for two outings away from camp that will occur.
 The first is a night out of their choosing on the first Wednesday of the session, and the second is a field trip on the second Wednesday where they will attend a pre-arranged outing to a fun and educational experience.
-ASIT's will be allowed to withdraw funds from their camp account for these outings.
+ASITs will be allowed to withdraw funds from their camp account for these outings.
 Remember that we do suggest a $50 per week deposit into the camp store for various sundry items as well as a $5 laundry charge for the weekend they will be staying over.